PacktPublishing/Building-Android-UIs-with-Custom-Views/README.md

 application does something unique or has something special, it's extremely hard to stand out from the dozens of applications doing approximately the same, or even if they’re completely unrelated.
-Increasing marketing spending might temporarily alleviate the issue but, in the long term, applications still need to figure out that unique functionality or that detail that makes them different.

 ## Instructions and Navigation
 All of the code is organized into folders.
 Each folder starts with a number followed by the application name.
 For example, Chapter02.